 Students seeking admission for the Spring must submit a completed application by November 15.
 Students seeking admission for the Summer must submit a completed application by March 15.
 Students seeking admission for the Fall must submit a completed application by July 1.
-For Fall applicants wishing to apply for any available scholarships or assistantships, earlier application submission is recommended as certain internal funding paperwork must be submitted prior to March.
-See our admissions page for current deadlines.
+Incoming Fall students applying for internal scholarships or assistantships should submit their completed application before March 1st in order to be considered for those awards.